dgg32/docu_repo_with_Kendra_Transcribe/README.md

 # S3-to-Elasticsearch - The Serverless Document Repository

 This repo contains an AWS SAM template that deploys a serverless application.
-This application uses Amazon ML services like Comprehend and Rekognition to index documents and images, and then sends the results to Elasticsearch for fast indexing.
+This application uses Amazon ML services like Comprehend and Textract to index documents and images, Transcribe for audios and videos, and then sends the results to Elasticsearch for fast indexing.
 Later, Kendra and Glue were also added to provide more search options.

 This architecture is designed for large numbers of documents by using queuing.
-For full details on how this works, read the article at: https://aws.amazon.com/blogs/compute/creating-a-searchable-enterprise-document-repository/.
+For full details on how this works, read the article at: https://aws.plainenglish.io/make-an-ai-powered-enterprise-document-repository-on-aws-8a25fad48fd2 (inspired mainly by this[https://aws.amazon.com/blogs/compute/creating-a-searchable-enterprise-document-repository/]).

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.